imagineon/ViewConfigurator/Readme.md

 let view = standartConfiguration.build() // Creates a view from the standart configuration

 let otherView = UIView.build { set in
-    set.apply(standartConfiguration) // Apply's the standart configuration
+    set.apply(standartConfiguration) // Applies the standard configuration
-        .backgroundColor(.green) // Overrides the background color set by the standart configuration }
+        .backgroundColor(.green) // Overrides the background color set by the standard configuration }

 ```